oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 #### 3.1.1.2 Acknowledgment Type - Organizations

-List of contributing organizations has value type `array` with 1 or more items holds the names of contributing organizations being recognized.
+List of contributing organizations (`organizations`) has value type `array` with 1 or more items holds the names of contributing organizations being recognized.
 Every such item of value type `string` with 1 or more characters represents the name of a single organization.

 Examples: